BrentPease1/pease-lab/content/publication/LaRue et al - 2019 - cougars/index.md

 ---
-title: "3.
-Increases in Midwestern cougars despite harvest in a source population"
+title: "Increases in Midwestern cougars despite harvest in a source population"
 authors:
 - Michelle A. LaRue
 - Clayton K. Nielsen